woossi0/suite/docs/usermanual/source/dataadmin/pgDBAdmin/movedir.rst

 Windows
 -------

+.. note:: PostgreSQL is no longer available from Boundless Suite for Windows.
+These instructions will only apply if you have a PostgreSQL installation from an older version of Suite.
+If you are using the Boundless Suite virtual machine on Windows, log into the VM and follow the Ubuntu instructions.

 #.
 Open Windows Services (typically :menuselection:`Control Panel --> Administrative Tools --> Services` or :menuselection:`Start --> Run --> services.msc`) and stop the :guilabel:`OpenGeo PostgreSQL` service.

    .. note:: You can also use the :guilabel:`Stop` shortcut for :guilabel:`PostGIS` in the Start Menu.